March on Washington: Excluded speakers

-Author James Baldwin was prevented from speaking at the March on the grounds that his comments would be too inflammatory.
+Author James Baldwin was prevented from speaking at the March because his comments would be too inflammatory.
 Baldwin later commented on the irony of the "terrifying and profound" requests that he prevent the March from happening:

 In my view, by that time, there was, on the one hand, nothing to prevent—the March had already been co-opted—and, on the other, no way of stopping the people from descending on Washington.
-What struck me most horribly was that virtually no one in power (including some blacks or Negroes who were somewhere next door to power) was able, even remotely, to accept the depth, the dimension, of the passion and the faith of the people.
+What struck me most horribly was that virtually no one in power (including some blacks or Negroes who were somewhere next door to power) was able, even remotely, to accept the depth, the dimension, the passion, and the faith of the people.

 Despite the protests of organizer Anna Arnold Hedgeman, no women gave a speech at the March.
 Male organizers attributed this omission to the "difficulty of finding a single woman to speak without causing serious problems vis-à-vis other women and women's groups".
 Hedgeman read a statement at an August 16 meeting, charging:

 In light of the role of Negro women in the struggle for freedom and especially in light of the extra burden they have carried because of the castration of our Negro men in this culture, it is incredible that no woman should appear as a speaker at the historic March on Washington Meeting at the Lincoln Memorial.

-The assembled group agreed that Myrlie Evers, the new widow of Medgar Evers, could speak during the "Tribute to Women".
+The assembled group agreed that Myrlie Evers, the recent widow of Medgar Evers, could speak during the "Tribute to Negro Women Fighters for Freedom".
 However, Evers was unavailable, having missed her flight, and Daisy Bates spoke briefly (less than 200 words) in place of her.
-Earlier, Josephine Baker had addressed the crowd before the official program began.
+Earlier, Josephine Baker addressed the crowd before the official program began.
 Although Gloria Richardson was on the program and had been asked to give a two-minute speech, when she arrived at the stage her chair with her name on it had been removed, and the event marshal took her microphone away after she said "hello".
 Richardson, along with Rosa Parks and Lena Horne, was escorted away from the podium before Martin Luther King Jr. spoke.

 Early plans for the March would have included an "Unemployed Worker" as one of the speakers.
 This position was eliminated, furthering criticism of the March's middle-class bias.